Triplet supercurrents in clean and disordered half-metallic ferromagnets: Supplementary Material

-In Supplementary Fig.~\ref{fig:Ffun} we show solutions of the integral equations in the superconductor, Eqs.~(\ref{iesc1})-(\ref{iesc2}), and in the half metal, Eq.~(\ref{iehm}), for several impurity concentrations ranging from the ballistic limit to the diffusive limit.
-In the left panels we vary the superconducting mean free path $\ell_S$, and in the right panels the half metal mean free path $\ell_H$ for fixed $\ell_S$.
-In the inset we also show the induced spin polarization in the superconductors.
-It is calculated from the the diagonal part of the Green's function, given by
+In Supplementary Fig.~\ref{fig:Ffun} we show solutions of the integral equations in the superconductor, equations~(\ref{iesc1})-(\ref{iesc2}), and in the half metal, equation~(\ref{iehm}), for several impurity concentrations ranging from the ballistic limit to the diffusive limit.
+The triplet amplitudes in the superconductor are $m=0$ with respect to the interface moments, and in the half metal are equal-spin $m=1$ amplitudes with respect to the bulk magnetisation axis ${\bf M}$.
+The interface moments can be misaligned with respect to ${\bf M}$ as result of a (spontaneous or induced) breaking of spin-rotation symmetry around ${\bf M}$ at the interface.
+The symmetry components in the half metal are defined as

+In the superconductor an analogous definition holds for the $m=0$ components $F_{t_0j}^s$ and $F_{t_0j}^p$.
+In the left panels of Supplementary Fig.~\ref{fig:Ffun} we vary the superconducting mean free path $\ell_S$, and in the right panels the half metal mean free path $\ell_H$ for fixed $\ell_S$.
+Whereas the interface value of $F_{t_0j}^p$ in the superconductor does not change with varying mean free path, the interface value of $F_{t_0j}^s$ increases with decreasing mean free path in the superconductor, $\ell_S$, as $1/\sqrt{\ell_S}$ until it reaches values comparable with the singlet amplitude.
+Their decay length in the superconductors decreases, and changes from $(\xi_S^{-1} +\ell_S^{-1})^{-1}$ in the ballistic limit to $\sqrt{\xi_S \ell_S/3 }$ in the diffusive limit.
+An analogous picture is seen on the half-metallic side.

+In the inset we also show the induced spin polarisation in the superconductors.
+It is calculated from the diagonal part of the Green's function, given (for small $\vartheta_j $) by